-It didn’t seem 5 minutes since the gun went off and then, all of a sudden, we were being cheered though Pooley Bridge before heading up onto Askham Fell and then following a well marked path SW towards Howtown.
+It didn’t seem 5 minutes since the gun went off and then, all of a sudden, we were being cheered through Pooley Bridge before heading up onto Askham Fell and then following a well-marked path SW towards Howtown.
 Thankfully it stopped raining along this section and with the trail underfoot being good I was able to get a good pace.

 The views of Ullswater to the right as we descended to the first checkpoint were spectacular and I almost missed Debbie who’d run the LL50 the year before coming the other direction up the trail to add her support to our endeavours.

 After 11 miles I arrived at the first checkpoint (CP) manned by the guys from Chia Charge 10 minutes ahead of schedule.

 I felt that my pace was as it should be so I quickly filled up my bottles, one with water, one with Mountain Fuel energy added (this was to be the scenario at all the CPs), grabbed one of the Chia Charge flapjacks as a snack and then headed South for about half a mile before hitting the first major climb of the race, Fusedale.